-The sub-theme covers varied topics, including:
+The sub-theme covers various topics, including:

-- bio-printing and additive manufacture
+- Additive manufacture

-It acts as a central pool for academics in the manufacturing domain.
-It coordinates knowledge and expertise through its structure and helps to identify the right experts within the University of Strathclyde to business.
+The manufacturing technologies sub-theme acts as a central pool for academics in the manufacturing domain.
+It coordinates knowledge and expertise through its structure and helps to identify to businesses the right experts within the University of Strathclyde.